whitequark/ipaddr.js/README.md

 The `parseBytes()` method will take an array and create an appropriate IPv4 or IPv6 object if the input satisfies the requirements.
-For IPv4 it has to be an array of four 8-bit values, while for IPv6 it has to be an array of eight 16-bit or sixteen 8-bit values.
+For IPv4 it has to be an array of four 8-bit values, while for IPv6 it has to be an array of sixteen 8-bit values.

 For example:
 ```js